TomisinJ/tomisinj/README.md

 - **Introduction to Web Development** - Code First:Girls
 - **Responsive Web Design, JavaScript Algorithms and Data Structure Certifications** - freeCodeCamp
 - **Harvard CS50** _in progress_

-**The University of Manchester (Sep '15 - Jun '18)**
-- **BSc International Business, Finance and Economics**
-- Played for the Women’s Hockey Club and Campus League teams
-- Cameraman for FuseTV Media Society

-**A & AS Levels**
-- Mathematics, Psychology, Biology and Chemistry

-**GCSEs**
-- 11 A* - A including Mathematics and English

 ## Hobbies and Interests
 - **Hockey** I play hockey for my local team on a weekly basis